 What do you know about King Richard III?
 Read Max's latest adventure and find out what happened when Jemima, Joe, Charlie and Max arrived at the Tower of London in the year 1483.

 WINNER OF BEST SERIES FOR MIDDLE GRADE READERS -

 CHILDREN'S LITERARY CLASSICS BOOK AWARDS 2017

-Uncle Richard is kind and caring … isn’t he?
-Well, Joe and Jemima Lancelot think so, but it’s a different matter altogether for the two young princes imprisoned in the Tower of London – their Uncle Richard isn’t a nice man at all.
+Uncle Richard is kind and caring, isn’t he?
+Well, twins Jemima and Joe Lancelot think so, but the two princes imprisoned in the Tower of London are not so lucky, because their Uncle Richard is very different.